 Recommended foot fungus products:

-- It is also very important to fix your foot fungus.
+- It is also essential to fix your foot fungus.

-- Even if you cure your toenail fungus, keep your toenails trimmed in healthy: it is possible for your foot fungus to spread back into toenails.
+- Even if you cure your toenail fungus, keep your toenails trimmed in healthy: your foot fungus can spread back into toenails.

 - It’s not a far journey from skin fungus to jump onto your toenails again.